casparderksen/docker-thorntail-jee8-microprofile/README.md

 ## Running Arquillian unit-integration tests

 The `@DefaultDeployment` annotation does not bundle tests dependencies for in-container tests.
-Therefore, a loadable extensions is added via the Java SPI mechanism for adding test libraries to the deployment.
+Therefore, an Arquillian loadable extension is added via the Java SPI mechanism for adding test dependencies to the deployment.
 Note that `@DefaultDeployment` only adds classes in the current package.

-The file [`project-stages.yml`](myapp/src/test/resources/project-stages.yml) contains configuration required for testing, in particular a datasource.
+The file [`project-stages.yml`](myapp/src/test/resources/project-stages.yml) contains configuration required for testing, in particular an H2 datasource.
 In Thorntail 4, this file could be replaced with profiles that are activated through the `thorntail.profiles` property.